 Truth #4: You need to start with a healthy metabolism and relationship with food.

-There is quite a bit more to achieve a competition-winning physique on stage than just having a low body fat %.
+There is more to achieving a competition-winning physique on stage than just a low body fat percentage.
 You need to have a good foundation in place without having crashed dieted or over cardio-ed your way there.
 You also need to have a decent amount of muscle and a healthy amount of body fat to be ready to prep.

 If you are starting your prep eating 1500 calories or less, unless you are 1-2 months out from a show with a balanced physique, you will likely need to reverse diet.
 Obviously you can always create more fat loss by cutting more calories and adding more cardio.
 However, you eventually reach a point where going to such extremes will be detrimental to your bigger picture goals.

-At Fitbliss, we recommend being in a position where you have been consistent with balanced nutrition (including adequate protein intake) and training for a full year before starting a competition prep.
+At Fitbliss, we recommend being in a position where you have been consistent with balanced nutrition (including adequate protein intake) and training for a full year before starting a contest prep.
 Starting here will ensure that you are able to maintain a positive self-image, relationship with food, and healthy metabolism!
-At the end of your competition prep, we want you to be in a better place, both mentally and physically, than when you started!
+We want you to be in a better place, both mentally and physically, than you were when you started your competition prep!

 Truth #5: You need the right motivation and timing.